TreefortreesofDOOM/MMweb/mm-app/docs/ai/ai-provider-migration.md

 ]
 ```

-When the primary provider (ChatGPT) encounters any of these errors, the system automatically falls back to the secondary provider (Gemini) while maintaining the same interface and functionality.
+When the primary provider encounters any of these errors, the system automatically falls back to the secondary provider while maintaining the same interface and functionality.

 ## Notes
-- ChatGPT provider is now the primary provider
+- Primary and fallback providers can be configured via environment variables
 - Both providers support the complete interface
 - Factory supports seamless provider switching
 - Fallback mechanism handles common error cases